Osmanthus Alley: Plot

 Set in early 1900s, young Ti-Hung (Lu Hsiao-Fen) and her younger brother, Ti-Jiang became orphaned when their mother died.
 Being the elder sibling, Ti-Hung took care of her younger brother while being under the charge of their aunt and uncle.

 Years passed and Ti-Hung has grown up to be a pretty young lady with excellent embroidery skills and tiny bound feet.
-Her feet and embroidery works got noticed by a wealthy old matriarch, Lady Li of North Gate, who offered her only grandson, Rui Yu's (Wakin Chau), hand in marriage to Ti-Hung.
+Her feet and embroidery works were noticed by a wealthy old matriarch, Lady Li of North Gate, who offered her only grandson, Rui Yu's (Wakin Chau), hand in marriage to Ti-Hung.
 A fellow villager and poor fisherman, Ah Hai (Simon Yam), who is also a friend of Ti-jiang, is fond of Ti-Hung.

 It is also made known here that Ti-Hung is born with the "Cut Palm" fate through a conversation from Ti-Jiang and his fellow fishermen friends.
 Men born with such a fate would become an official or a great person.
 Whereas women born with the "cut palm" would be a jinx to the men in their life.
 Ti-Hung overhears the conversation and appears to be affected by it.

 At that same moment, Ti-Jiang dies during a drowning accident while out fishing.
 All alone by herself, Ti-Hung agrees to marry Rui Yu.
 Being married into the wealthy Hsin family would also pave her way out of poverty.

 Life was rosy for Ti-Hung after marriage and she soon gave birth to a son, Hui Chih.
 But happiness for her was short-lived.
-Rui Yu dies of pneumonia and leaves behind his 23-year-old wife with a young 5-year old child.
+Rui Yu dies of pneumonia and leaves behind his 23-year-old wife with a young 5-year-old child.
 Without the support from old Lady Li, Rui Yu's uncle volunteers to handle the family's account in the absence of his nephew.
 Being the only kin of Hui Chih, Ti-Hung became an over-protective and strict mother.
 Ti-Hung blames her bad fate for the cause of Rui Yu's early demise.
 However, when she found out that her late husband was meant to be short-lived through revelation from Rui Yu's uncle of a monk's predictions of Rui Yu when he was a young boy, she felt relieved.